cloudikeme/MLOps-local-env-setup/README.md

 2. Follow the prompts to authenticate with your GitHub account.

-## Troubleshooting
+### Troubleshooting

 If you encounter any issues:

-1. Check the terminal output for error messages.
+1. Check your network connection and also check the terminal output for error messages.
 2. Ensure your system meets the prerequisites.
 3. Try running the script again.
 4. If problems persist, open an issue in this repository with details about the error.

-## Next Steps
+### Next Steps

 Now that your DevOps environment is set up, you're ready to start working on projects!
 Consider exploring: